Hula massacre

 The Hula massacre took place between 31 October and 1 November 1948 in Hula, a village in Lebanon 3 km west of Kibbutz Manara, not far from the Litani River.
 It was captured on October 24 by the Carmeli Brigade of the Israel Defense Forces without any resistance.
 The women and children were expelled, most of the men aged between 15 and 60 were shot.
 In total between 35 and 58 men were executed in a house which was later blown up on top of them.
+67 names of martyrs from the massacre appear on the monument in the village of Hula.
 One Israeli officer was tried and convicted by a military court and sentenced to seven years in prison, though this sentence was reduced to one year on appeal.

 Aftermath and legal proceedings

 Two officers were held responsible for the massacre, and were reported as war criminals by their superior, Dov Yermiya.
 One of them, First Lieutenant Shmuel Lahis, who served as company commander, was tried for murder by an Israeli military court.
 At his trial, Lahis put forth the defence that the crime had been committed outside the borders of Israel.
 The military court rejected this defence but gave Lahis a postponement so that he could appeal this point to the High Court of Justice.
 In the same HCJ case, the Israeli government argued that the HCJ did not have the right to interpret military law.
 In February 1949, the HCJ rejected both the claim of Lahis and the claim of the government, allowing the trial to continue.

 Lahis was found guilty and sentenced to 7 years in prison.
 His sentence was reduced to one year on appeal, and he was released from prison in 1950.
 Lahis received a retrospective presidential amnesty in 1955.

+A February 26, 2026 investigation in Haaretz reported that, among the files released for publication and forming the basis of the investigation, the most significant concerned Shmuel Lahis.
+According to the report, Lahis personally killed dozens of residents of Hula, a village near Kibbutz Manara on the Lebanese side of the border.
+The article stated that he was the only soldier tried for the murder of Arabs during the 1948 war, following the insistence of battalion deputy commander Dov Yirmiyahu that he be prosecuted.
+Lahis reportedly argued that he had acted under orders and was sentenced to one year’s imprisonment; however, the report states that he did not serve a prison term, spent a short time at a military base, was pardoned shortly thereafter, and was later appointed director-general of the Jewish Agency.